 We’ve written before about the importance of culture and employee communities, but it is in times like these that those elements really come to the fore.
 As life as we know it slips away and the weight of this new reality sets in, employees who were dissatisfied before the crisis will only disengage further.
 Without the daily context of the workplace to keep them tuned in, and no motivation to support a company they feel doesn’t support them, their performance will suffer even further.
 Those companies that have been resistant to allowing remote work up until this point because they were concerned employees would ‘slack off’ at home were likely right.
 It wasn’t an issue with the employee however, but an issue with the company and its approach to talent management.
 If the company doesn’t trust their employees and recognize them as more than just cogs in the wheel, they can’t expect their employees to go above and beyond for them, particularly at such a distracting and distressing time.

 One of the key reasons employees cite for giving their all day after day for a company is getting to work with great people.
 When employees have deep connections with their coworkers, they have a built-in support system that makes the bad times manageable, and the good times even better.
-In a situation like the one we’re currently facing, having a strong network of colleagues to commiserate, share tips, and just chat with to stay sane can make or break an employee’s success.
+In a situation like the one we’re currently facing, having a strong network of colleagues through one or more affinity groups to commiserate, share tips, and just chat with to stay sane can make or break an employee’s success.
 Amidst fear and uncertainty, it’s your team that keeps you going and helps you muddle through in the face of the unknown.

 In order to help employees build such connections, it’s critical to provide forums for them to interact substantively with others outside their department or project teams.
-The easiest way to do this is to set up the infrastructure for employees to self-select into groups that resonate with them.
+The easiest way to do this is to set up the infrastructure for employees to self-select into affinity groups that resonate with them.
 Start a group for parents of young children to share tips and trials related to trying to homeschool kids while also working full-time out of the house.
 Start a group for the mass of new pet parents that the coronavirus has created so they can bond over animal antics.
 Start a group for those caring for older relatives who may be especially frightened at this time.
 Give your employees the ability to share what they’re going through with colleagues, rather than expecting them to turn off 70% of themselves and plow through their work like machines.
 We promise it will pay significant dividends when we can all return to the office and your team is reinvigorated by seeing their support system in person rather than returning to a group of strangers with whom they share no connection.

 If you’re interested in providing more social infrastructure to keep your employees healthy, sane, and engaged throughout this trying time, we’re now offering free trials of our software as a way to support.
-It can be difficult to launch new employee initiatives from behind a screen, but with Workrowd’s flexible engagement solution, you can set up employee communities in a few quick clicks.
+It can be difficult to launch new employee initiatives such as affinity groups from behind a screen, but with Workrowd’s flexible engagement solution, you can set up employee communities in a few quick clicks.
 With everyone newly geographically distributed, our tools also provide you with critical insight into what’s happening, from what initiatives are being scheduled and who’s engaging, to which programs and sessions employees like the most.